Y2 - Term 2 Curriculum Letter

 Within these contexts the children will have the opportunity to:

-The children will be studying the topic of ‘Forces and Materials’.
+The children will be studying the topic of ‘Forces and Movement’.
 During this topic children will explore pushes and pulls as forces, how pushes and pulls cause objects to move, stop, change speed, direction and shape.
-They will be taught to name the property of materials which can be squashed, bent, twisted and stretched.
 They will explore how forces affect the movements of their bodies during PE and will carry out an investigation where they can compare and record the effects of forces on objects.

-The children will be taking part in gym and dance sessions this term.
-The dance the children create is linked with our Great Fire of London theme.
-In gym the children will be learning to remember, repeat and link combinations of gymnastic actions.
-Children need their P.E. kit in school everyday.
-This should consist of a t-shirt, a pair of shorts, tracksuit bottoms and plimsolls or trainers.
-Earrings cannot be worn during P.E.
-Children with long hair will need to have it tied up or bring in a band for PE lessons.
+The children will be taking part in athletics, games and gymnastics sessions this term.
+The games will be based on ‘Piggy in the middle’.
+In gymnastics the children will be learning to combine and develop balances with and without apparatus and develop the range of balances using body shapes.
+They will also be given the chance to explore these balances on the large wall apparatus.
+Children also take part in creative afternoons and therefore need their P.E kit in school every day.
+This should consist of a t-shirt, a pair of shorts, tracksuit bottoms and plimsolls.
+Earrings cannot be worn during P.E and children with long hair will need to have it tied up.

 RE and PSHE